 While many of these companies are still in their infancy, TD Ameritrade has been trading on behalf of investors since 1971.
 It began as a small investment banking firm in Omaha, Nebraska and grew in size through a series of mergers and acquisitions that has turned it in to a firm with more than 6 million customers.

-As well as its size, its customer friendly reputation has been recognized by companies like Kiplingers who declared TD Ameritrade the #1 online broker in 2011.
-In addition, Barrons named it the best options platform and gave it 4.5 out of 5 stars for its tools catering to long term investors.
+As well as its size, its customer friendly reputation has been recognized by companies like Kiplingers who declared TD Ameritrade the #1 online broker in 2018.
+In addition, Barrons named it the #1 for long-term investing.

 What They Offer

-TD Ameritrade, like most online brokers offers a full range of investment products including stocks, etfs, options, bonds, and other more sophisticated products.
-At $9.99 per equities trade, they aren’t as competitively priced as brokers like Scottrade but TD Ameritrade offers an array of research tools, such as its thinkorswim platform and QuoteScope™, make the higher price more palatable.
-Their highly praised Trade Architect helps to identify and construct trades based on real time data and their free level II real time quotes are just a few of the notable resources available to investors.
+TD Ameritrade, like most online brokers, offers a full range of investment products including stocks, ETFs, options, bonds, and other more sophisticated products.
+TD Ameritrade offers an array of research tools, such as its thinkorswim platform and QuoteScope™, make the higher price more palatable.
+Their highly praised Trade Architect helps to identify and construct trades based on real-time data and their free level II real-time quotes are just a few of the notable resources available to investors.

-You can trade stocks, ETF’s (over 100 commission-free ETF’s available), mutual funds, options, fixed income products, futures and Forex.
-Many of their online trades are a flat-fee $9.99 rate and the account has no maintenance fees.
+You can trade stocks, ETF’s (over 100 commission-free ETF’s available), mutual funds, options, fixed income products, futures, and Forex.
+Many of their online trades are a flat-fee $6.95 rate and the account has no maintenance fees.

 TD Ameritrade Pricing